knowledgefutures/v3.knowledgefutures.org/README.md

 # RSS Builds

-RSS is regenerated hourly on the :15 via an IFTTT and a Netlify deploy hook.
+RSS is regenerated hourly on the :15 via an IFTTT and a Netlify build hook.

 # Code of Conduct